ktallett/unimalen/AUTO_UPDATE_SUMMARY.md

 # Auto-Update Implementation Summary

-This document summarizes the auto-update functionality added to Unimalen using AppImage and AppImageUpdate.
+This document summarizes the auto-update functionality added to Erstelle using AppImage and AppImageUpdate.

 ## What Was Added